 Applicants and students should be able to speak, hear and observe patients in order to elicit information, examine patients, and describe changes in mood, activity, and posture, as well as perceive nonverbal communication.
 They must be able to communicate effectively and sensitively with patients in English.
 Communication includes not only speech but also reading and writing.
-Applicants and students must be able to communicate effectively and sensitively with all members of the health care team in English.
+Applicants and students must be able to communicate effectively and efficiently in oral and written form with all members of the health care team in English.